huccihuang/huccihuang.github.io/_posts/2024-2-28-[Advanced features of Python] Lambda function: simple one-time function.md

 I want to share my favorite way to use lambda function, and that is with dictionary.
 When we need to write multiple conditional branches, we need to write multiple `elif`, which is not Pythonic.
 But using lambda function with dictionary could solve this problem very well.

-For example, now we need a function that can return different strings based on students' scores.
+For example, now we need a function that, based on the user's level, adds corresponding credits to the user each time they log in.

 ```python
 def stu_score_map(x):